East Wall Road: History

-East Wall Road takes its name from its eastern position within Dublin city, and appear on maps in 1851 and 1876.
+East Wall Road takes its name from its eastern position within Dublin city and appears on maps in 1851 and 1876.
+As far back as 1756 it is referred to as East Quay on John Roque's map of Dublin.

+Rathbornes Candles had a manufacturing site on the road from 1925 until 2002.

 Buildings and areas

 The Point Theatre lay at its southern end before it was demolished to make way for the O2 in 2008.
 It marks the boundary between the port and the residential area of East Wall.
-Much of the western side of the road north of East Road is residential, in contrast to the other side.
+Much of the western side of the road north of East Road is residential.

-The Docklands Innovation Park is located on East Wall Road, in which a number of businesses including 103.2 Dublin City FM is located.
+The Docklands Innovation Park is located on East Wall Road, in which a number of businesses including 103.2 Dublin City FM are located.